-Explosion Near U.S. Embassy In Beijing
+No Injuries From Small Bomb Detonated Near U.S. Embassy In Beijing

 The U.S. and China are in the midst of a heated trade dispute, but America remains a popular destination for Chinese tourists.

-The U.S. Embassy is adjacent to the Indian Embassy.
+The U.S. Embassy is located in an embassy district in the city's northeast adjacent to the Indian Embassy.

 Journalist Aditya Raj Kaul tweeted that he had spoken to India's Ambassador to China, Gautam Bambawle, who said there were "no fatalities" and described it as "a low intensity blast."

 "All Indians are safe," Bambawle reportedly said.